axolotl-git/Axo-s-File-Manager/README.md

 # Axo-s-File-Manager
-a file manager for windows with a command line  interface
+a file manager with a comand line interface

+## goals:
+☑️ = Done
+➖ = work in progress
+- add a feature search file and directory :
+- add translation to varius languages :

+if you want other feature please open an issues with the "[enhancement](https://github.com/axolotl-git/Axo-s-File-Manager/labels/enhancement)" label